stefan-bergstein/manuela-visual-inspection/docs/runtime.md

 ```

-Let's define a [Kafka-Source](../image-processor/manifests/image-processor-kafkasource.yaml) and set the sink to the default broker:
+Let's define a default broker and a [Kafka-Source](../image-processor/manifests/image-processor-kafkasource.yaml) and set the sink to the default broker:
 ```
 oc apply -f image-processor/manifests/image-processor-kafkasource.yaml
 ```